A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 Regulatory Approval: What are the limitations of FDA approval for AI-based medical devices?
 To what extent should these devices be tested before widespread use in medicine?

-FDA approval of AI-based devices does not guarantee full clinical effectiveness across all patient groups.
-Regulatory standards that include comprehensive validation criteria reflecting the people on whom it is likely to be used, can help ensure effective assessment for all people.
+FDA approval of medical AI devices does not guarantee full clinical effectiveness across all patient groups.
+Regulatory standards ought to include comprehensive validation criteria reflecting the people on whom it is likely to be used, can help ensure effective assessment for all people.
 Rigorous, real-world evaluations before widespread clinical use take time and involve cost.
 This means that in some cases, patients could be harmed by not having access to technologies while they are still being tested.
 The FDA can use expanded access authorities to make products available before approval, particularly for life-threatening diseases and conditions.

 Accuracy: Has the device been rigorously tested on diverse patient populations to ensure accuracy when used on patients from various groups?